n-raymond/OSM-PathFinder/README.md

 ##About the software

-The OpenStreetMap PathFinder is a command line tool that allows you to compute itineraries for pedestrians, bycicles and motorized vehicules on maps from OpenStreetMap.
+The OpenStreetMap PathFinder is a command line tool that allows you to compute itineraries for pedestrians, bicycles and motorized vehicules on maps from OpenStreetMap.

 It can extract data from OSM files and display the path you requested in two formats :
  - A graphical and visual format stored as a jpeg file.